OObadare/blue-square/README.md

 - Sometimes the simple interface is best - I would likely design an interface which would simply let you query the user database.
 The simplest would be a list of all users, with an option on that same home page to add a user and an option on each user to delete.
 Deleting a user would first show a confirmation screen.

-- the url to show all users would be http://example.com/api/users, and the new and delete user urls would be http://example.com/api/users/new and http://example.com/api/users/{user id} respectively.
+- the url to show all users would be http://example.com/api/users, and the new and delete user urls would be http://example.com/api/users/new and http://example.com/api/users/{user_id} respectively.

 - The front end would give the back end parameters necessary to create, show, or delete users.
 For example, to create a user it would give the backend a post request with the user's name, appropriately encrypted password, etc.